Concerns Christine treats

 Corns

-A corn (heloma) is a small, deep area of hardened skin with a central core that forms where pressure or friction is concentrated, most often on the toes, and our HCPC-registered podiatrists can safely reduce it and treat the cause.
+A corn (heloma) is a small, deep area of hardened skin with a central core that forms where pressure or friction is concentrated, most often on the toes.
+Left to build, it presses harder on the tissue beneath and keeps coming back, and acid corn plasters from the chemist can burn healthy skin.
+Corn treatment in Canary Wharf, London with our HCPC-registered podiatrists safely reduces the corn and treats the pressure causing it, so relief actually lasts.

 Corn Treatment · Price on enquiry